anee127/Milestone-Project-1/README.md

 - Navbar, Header and basic structure was produced with the help of [W3schools.com](https://www.w3schools.com/)
 ### Media

-- hero image was taken from [Freepik]( https://www.freepik.com)
+- The hero image was taken from [Freepik]( https://www.freepik.com).
-- The mock-up image provided at the top of the README.md was created using [About Am I Responsive](http://ami.responsivedesign.is/)
+- The mock-up image provided at the top of the README.md was created using [About Am I Responsive](http://ami.responsivedesign.is/).
 - The 'My Projects' images were taken from the respective websites' hero images.
 - The icons in the footer were taken from [FontAwesome](https://fontawesome.com/v4.7.0/), also linked in my html code.
 ## Acknowledgements